Group Handwriting Classes with Guided Practice

 Use worksheets and feedback to maintain consistency.

-What Is Included in Group Handwriting Coaching
+What Is Included in Shared Handwriting Coaching

 A short view of what is included, what families should expect, or how the route differs.